 10.00 — Stroll Down South Congress Avenue

-Allens Boots — that’s wear you buy your pair of cowboy boots!
+Allens Boots is where you buy your pair of cowboy boots!
 Mind you, it can poke a huge hole in your wallet.

-Big Top Candy Shop — an old-school candy store built to look like a combination between a pharmacy and a circus.
+Big Top Candy Shop is an old-school candy store built to look like a combination between a pharmacy and a circus.
 And if that wasn’t cool enough, the shop features a soda fountain!

 11.00 — Take Photos in front of Austin’s Best Murals